mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 Now that we have generated a key for the device and preauthorized it, we need to copy the generated *private* device key to our working disk image (it typically has the `.sdimg` suffix).
 We copy it to its default location `/mender/mender-agent.pem` on the data partition.

 !!!
-There is a symlink from `/var/lib/mender/mender-agent.pem` on the root file systems to `/mender/mender-agent.pem` on the data partition, which we will leave in place.
+There is a symlink from `/var/lib/mender/mender-agent.pem` on the root filesystems to `/mender/mender-agent.pem` on the data partition, which we will leave in place.
 If the Mender client does not find a valid key it will generate one, which is not what we want when we are preauthorizing devices.

 ### Copy the private device key